Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

-I used to just think about what running shoes to buy, and completely ignore my socks.
+I used to spend all my time thinking about running shoes and almost no time thinking about socks.
 If they were clean, they were good enough.
 That worked right up until a long run left me with hot spots on both feet and a blister that made every step home feel like a bad decision.

-I treat socks like part of the shoe fit.
-A good pair should wick sweat, stay smooth under your foot, and match the run you are doing.
-The best running sock for most runners is not the thickest or the fanciest one.
-It is the one that fits your shoe, your feet, and your weather.
+I now treat socks like part of the shoe fit.
+A good running sock should wick sweat, stay smooth under your foot, protect the spots that rub, and match the run you are doing.
+The best running sock for most runners is not always the thickest or the fanciest pair.
+It is the pair that fits your shoe, your feet, and your weather.

 Balega Blister Resist No Show running sock